April 12, 2021

 If you have this condition, you'll experience symptoms after sweating or being in warm environments for long periods of time — like saunas or hot tubs — as well as having a fever and feeling nausea after exercising.

 The good news is that this allergy isn't contagious, so if you're in close contact with someone who has it (like during an intense workout), there's no need to worry about catching it yourself!

 #4– Allergic to money

-There are two ways that people can actually beallergic to money.
-The first is an allergy to the nickel that make up all ourcoins.
-People that suffer from this allergy can actually get dermatitis ontheir legs when carrying change in their pockets.
+There are two ways that people can actually be allergic to money.
+The first is an allergy to the nickel that makes up all our coins.
+People who suffer from this allergy can get dermatitis on their legs when carrying change in their pockets.
 The second way to be allergic is by Irritant Dermatitis, meaning you have a reaction to the actual ink used to print bills.
 The symptoms of nickel contact dermatitis include itching, hives, and an itchy rash on the face, hands, and feet.
 These symptoms usually appear within minutes of exposure to coins or bills and may last for up to two hours after you come into contact with them again.
 Other symptoms include nausea, vomiting, and diarrhea — but these are rarer conditions associated with this allergy.

-A lot of people unknowingly suffer from allergiesthey don’t know they have, get a proper allergy test to learn how you can startfighting your allergies and breathing better.
+A lot of people unknowingly suffer from allergies they don’t know they have, get a proper allergy test to learn how you can start fighting your allergies and feeling better.

 Although the items on this list are certainly uncommon, there is still no need to panic.
 The best thing you can do if you find yourself dealing with what at first appears to be an odd allergy is to visit a medical professional who will be able to resolve the issue.
 Don't ignore strange symptoms and hope that they go away on their own.
 Take action and make an appointment!